 In Hawaii, only the four county governments use the property tax, and only real property is taxed.
 Each county has sole discretion on property tax administration, including what property to tax, at what rate, and who gets tax relief and how much.
 All taxable real property is assessed at 100 percent of fair market value, and property is valued and assessed annually.
 Property tax rates are also adjusted annually.
-For fiscal year 2016, tax rates range from zero on "public service" properties in Honolulu to 15.43 percent on timeshares in Maui County (Hawaii Department of Business, Economic Development, and Tourism 2018b).
+For fiscal year 2021, tax rates range from zero on "public service" properties in Honolulu to 14.4 percent on timeshares in Maui County (Hawaii Department of Business, Economic Development, and Tourism 2018b; Island Sotheby's International Realty).